top of page

 How often should harness inspections be performed?

 Daily pre-use visual/tactile checks by users.
 Detailed inspections every 6 months by competent persons.
-Annual professional reviews, more frequent in harsh WA conditions like mining.
+Annual professional reviews are more frequent in harsh WA conditions, such as mining.
 Post-fall or incident: immediate pro check.

 When should a safety harness be retired?